bohdanbirdie/react-css-modules.macro/README.md

 | targetTag  | string  | "styleName"   | Allow usage of custom tag name instead of `styleName`
 | warning    | boolean | false         | Enable/disable warning messages

+## 🐝 Performance
+In simple words, performance is similar to what you would do by having a function that will accept the string of classnames and will convert it to the hashed classnames.
+ (`Input -> split(' ') -> map -> find each hashed name -> join(' ')`.
+ This is basically what the injected helper function `getStyleName()` will do.
+There is no build-time optimization here.
+But there is optional runtime optimization achieved with memoization.
+I used the package [memoizee](https://www.npmjs.com/package/memoizee) to do such a thing.
+Memoization can be turned `off/on` using the config.

 ## 🛣 Roadmap

 - [ ] Improve performance